MicrosoftDocs/powerquery-docs/powerquery-docs/working-with-duplicates.md

 ![Final table with duplicates removed from all columns](images/me-working-with-duplicates-table-row-duplicates-final.png "Final table with duplicates removed from all columns")

 >[!NOTE]
 >This operation can also be performed with a subset of columns.
-Multiple selection operates over the entire list<!--Edit okay?--> and not individual columns.

 ### Remove duplicates from a single column